 Can I see some verifiable testimonials?

 Word of mouth recommendations from friends and family are the best way to choose an installer, but if you don’t know anyone who has had windows fitted recently, you should look for the next best thing – testimonials from real customers.
 Ask your prospective installer if they will put you in touch with some past customers.
-In addition, check local review sites and Google Plus (again for reviews).
+In addition, check local review sites and Google Business pages (again for reviews).

 Note: remember that some negative reviews are nothing to worry about (even the best companies will occasionally encounter a customer they cannot make happy, and unhappy customers tend to be more vocal than the happy ones).
 That said, if you see a large number of negative reviews all citing the same issues, that’s cause for concern.